T: (212) 715-9253

 Gary’s most notable work on behalf of clients includes his successful defense of Michael Eisner, the CEO of The Walt Disney Co., in the shareholder derivative lawsuit related to the hiring and termination of Michael Ovitz.
 After a 37-day trial in the Delaware Court of Chancery, Mr. Eisner and the other Disney directors prevailed on all counts.
 The National Law Journal chose the Disney decision as one of the top defense wins of that year.
 Gary also successfully secured dismissal for Kenneth Langone, former chair of the New York Stock Exchange Compensation Committee, of all charges brought against him by then-Attorney General Eliot Spitzer relating to the compensation of NYSE Chairman Richard Grasso.

-Mr. Naftalis recently successfully represented Congregation Jeshuat Israel, the congregation that has worshipped for the past 120 years at Touro Synagogue, the nation’s oldest synagogue, in a dispute with a New York City congregation over the ownership of the synagogue and valuable silver bells (rimonim) that adorn Torah scrolls and were made by colonial silversmith Myer Myers.
-The American Lawyer Daily named Mr. Naftalis as “Litigator of the Week” for this trial success.
+In June 2017, The American Lawyer Daily named Gary Litigator of the Week for his success representing pro bono Congregation Jeshuat Israel, the congregation that has worshipped for the past 130 years at Touro Synagogue, the nation’s oldest synagogue, in a dispute with a New York City congregation.
+At issue was the ownership of the synagogue and valuable silver bells (rimonim) that adorn Torah scrolls and were made by colonial silversmith Myer Myers.
+The American Lawyer named the case one of the nation’s top pro bono accomplishments of 2016.